systemd/systemd-netlogd/doc/index.rst

         Takes a time span value.
 The default unit is seconds, but other units may be specified, see systemd.time(5).
 Defaults to 30 seconds and must not be smaller than 1 second.

+|    ``TLSCertificateAuthMode=``
+        Specifies whether to validate the certificate.
+Takes one of no, allow, deny, warn.
+Defaults to 'no' which disables certificate validation.

 |
 |
 |  Optional settings